 - Easy to climb hills and more stability for descending steep inclines

 “By combining Nordic walking with snowshoeing, you change it dramatically into total body workout, using virtually every muscle in your body.
 By engaging the strong core muscles and the arms and chest muscles, they take on a considerable amount of the workload from your legs.
 You can delay or avoid early fatigue of the legs to make for a longer, more enjoyable day while upping the intensity of the aerobic workout.
 Because you will burn, on average, an extra 20% more calories, you will be toasty warm, even in the coldest of weather.

 The poles provide you with substantially increased stability on the uneven terrain that is the norm.
 So you are less likely to fall.
 Still, if you wander off a packed snowshoe trail and step in the deep soft powder that can be just off-trail, you are very likely to fall… While the landing will be soft, getting back up on your feet can be a real challenge… the poles come in very handy for this if you are not strapped into them.
 The same with “post-holing” – sinking up to your knees or thighs or waist.
 The poles really help you get back on the trail.”

 Get Out There And Enjoy!

 Johnson enjoys Nordic walking in both urban environments and out on wilderness hiking trails.
-She says, “But when the winter comes and I can add on snowshoes, that is when I am happiest.
+She says, “But when the winter comes, and I can add on snowshoes, that is when I am happiest.
 The scenery is stunning, the crowds of people are gone… So are the bugs!
-Quite often we can be out for hours without seeing a sole other than those in our group.
-It is fascinating to see the tracks of wildlife and often the animals themselves: deer, elk, moose in particular and birds like chickadees, blue jays, and gray jays.
+Quite often, we can be out for hours without seeing a soul other than those in our group.
+It is fascinating to see the tracks of wildlife and often the animals themselves: deer, elk, moose in particular, and birds like chickadees, blue jays, and gray jays.